 In the beginning God created the heavens and the earth.
 Genesis 1:1 (NASB)

 The Bible tells us that God has always existed, but in our cause-and-effect universe, we do not know and cannot explain how this can be true.
+How did anything, including God, come into existence?
 It is amazing that the Bible does not try to explain this mystery.
-It simply assumes that He exists and tells us that He does exist.
+It simply assumes that God exists and tells us that He does exist.
 If God did try to explain why He already existed before the universe existed, we probably would not understand the explanation.

-Genesis 1 has a better explanation for how the universe came into existence since it is obvious that a lifeless thing cannot create itself.
+Genesis 1 has a better explanation for how the universe came into existence, than the Big Bang Theory, since it is obvious that a lifeless thing cannot create itself.
 So, the universe could not have made itself either.
 Since the Bible is accurate in everything it says about prophecy, science, and history, it is more believable to trust it when it says God is the designer of the universe.
 That is, we are living in something that God created.
 Genesis 1:26-28 tells us that we are like Him in some ways.
 We are made in His image.
 We have will, intellect and emotion just as He does.
 Yet, we are not like Him.
 Psalm says,

 You thought that I was just like you.
 Psalm 50:21 (NASB)